A Guide to the Best Independent Cinemas in Tokyo

 Waseda Shochiku

 Over fifty years old, this cinema is a regular haunt for students.
 Double bills of international and Japanese films presented on 35mm, with themes ranging from directors to seasons, one could spend a whole day lost in the art of film.
-With ample breaks for decompressing and grabbing a drink or snack, there are plenty of exciting and diverse screenings to keep you occupied for a whole day, every day of the week.
+With ample breaks for decompressing and grabbing a drink or snack, there are plenty of exciting and diverse screenings to keep you occupied for a whole day.
 For those who are brave enough, an extra late-night screening plays after the double bill, making it an all-day excursion.

 Tickets from ¥1,100